ask1s/Computer-Vision/Find specific letter in text/README.md

-# Find specific object by mask
+# Find a specific object by mask
 ## In
 Source image (newspaper page) and object mask (specific letter).
 ## Out